inongoren/SIMP_Assembler/README.md

 # SIMP_Assembler
-An assembler for a SIMP procesor (invented processor)
+An assembler for a SIMP procesor (invented processor - university project)

 This Assembler is build in C language. it translate an Assembly code written for a SIMP processor to a maching language code.